rgfx/claude-powerline/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for people who have contributed outside of GitHub PRs.

 ## License

 This project is licensed under the [MIT License](LICENSE).